Rather watch a video? Click here!

 Let’s say that critical business as usual for your Support team is to answer incoming support tickets as soon as possible.
 You agree with Support that, on average, tickets should be answered within 30 minutes.
 You create a KPI in Perdoo that measures the average reply time for incoming support tickets.

 As long as the KPI indicates an average reply time of 30 minutes or less, you know you’re all good.
 But what if the KPI indicates the average reply time currently is 52 minutes?
 You probably want to create an Objective to fix this.

 In order to create the right Key Results for this Objective, you’ll need to investigate what exactly caused the average reply time to rise.
 Perhaps you’ve onboarded a lot more customers recently so there simply are a lot more users but you didn’t hire extra Support agents.
 Or perhaps you released new features without creating support articles for them on your Knowledge Base.

 What’s the value of tracking OKRs & KPIs alongside each other?

 OKRs and KPIs work perfectly together.
 KPIs help monitor performance and identify problems and areas for improvement; OKRs help solve problems, improve processes, and drive innovation.
-You’ll need both and, therefore, tracking them alongside each other not only provides the bigger picture at all times, you’ll also have all the functioning parts in front of you that your organization, teams and people need to deliver strategy.
+You’ll need both and, therefore, tracking them alongside each other not only provides the bigger picture at all times, but you’ll also have all the functioning parts in front of you that your organization, teams, and people need to deliver strategy.